Board of Health Professions

 Inquiries may be directed to:

 NNCC Nephrology Nursing Certification Commission

 Entry-level candidates may wish to contact NNCC as they offer certifying examinations upon completion of training programs of less than 6 months.
 NNCC has asked that entry-level candidates contact them with questions directly at (253) 426-6806.

 BONENT Board of Nephrology Examiners Nursing & Technology

 NNCO National Nephrology Certification Organization

 - Click here to obtain a Petition for Rule-making.
-If you would like the Board to consider amending one of its regulations or rules, you may file a “petition for rule-making”.
-The Board is required to publish your petition in the Virginia Register to begin a 21-day comment period on the request.
-At the end of the 21 days, the Board must issue a written decision on whether it will grant or deny the petition.
+If you would like the Board to consider amending one of its regulations or rules, you may file a "petition for rule-making".
+The Board is required to publish your petition in the Virginia Register and post it online at www.townhall.virginia.gov to begin a 21-day comment period on the request.
+Within 90 days after the comment period or 14 days after its next scheduled meeting, the Board will issue a decision on whether it will grant or deny the petition.
 A copy of the petition form is provided.
 You may email the petition to the address below, fax it to the number on the form or mail it to the Board address.